guesswho1234/Rex/README.md

 Before the evaluation of an exam is possible, the following three files need to be prepared:
 - "Solutions": the supplied RDS file within the ZIP archive when the exam was created
-- "Registered participants": a CSV file containing information about exam participants
+- "Registered participants": a CSV file containing information about exam participants (if this file is not provided, dummy participants will be used in the evaluation process)
 - "Evaluation scans": all the evaluation sheet scans as either PDF files (all pages in the same orientation) or correctly oriented PNG files

 When clicking the "Evaluate exam" button, the exam will be evaluated.
 First, the scans are processed.
 When this is finished, a popup will appear, allowing you to inspect and manually edit any of the processed scans.
 After proceeding, the evaluation will be finalized.
 Once finished, another popup will appear offering the option to save the exam evaluation.
 When saving the evaluation, a ZIP archive will be downloaded.
 This archive will include the following files: